Being

 Maurice Merleau-Ponty

-Now, in 2023, we believe that the value of the creative thinking processes within the arts is increasingly being recognised.
+The value of the creative thinking processes within the arts is increasingly being recognised.
 The effect on the individual is measurable, in open-mindedness, curiosity, interest in others, general creativity, innovation, general intelligence, academic achievement, good health and fulfilment in life.
 The Chartwell Project aims to reveal a world open to the mysteries of expansive creative thought in the arts.